WHAT IS A "LIFE PHILOSOPHY," ANYWAY?

 Everyone has ideas about the world, and themselves, and how it all works.
 We might be able to put those ideas into words, or not.
-Those ideas comprise a “philosophy.”
+Those ideas comprise a philosophy.

-So then, what is a “life philosophy”?
+So then, what exactly is the definition of a “life philosophy”?

 In a nutshell, a life philosophy is the group of core ideas that govern everything a person thinks, feels, and does.

 These core ideas develop as our responses to The Big Questions of life, or the “existential riddles” life asks each of us.
 Life “asks” us, so to speak, simply by confronting us with experiences.
 Our actions in these experiences reflect our answers to “Who am I?”
 “What am I?”
 "Where did I come from, and where am I going?”
 "How should I live?"
 “What’s the point?” and so on.

 A life philosophy can be like a car engine or a computer operating system.

 A car engine is usually invisible to anyone who doesn’t pop the hood, just like an operating system is often invisible to anyone using the computer.
 We tend not to interact directly with it as much as we tend to use it to interact with other things.
 But whether it’s apparent or not, it’s always there, making everything else work.

 And it’s pretty important.
 If the engine is broken, the car won’t move.
 Without a functional operating system, the computer won’t work.
 In the same way, life philosophies can be more functional or dysfunctional.
 Some can lead a person to misery and failure.
 Others might lead to success, love, and happiness, or the “life well-lived.”